calculix/cae/README.md

+# Your help

+Please, you may:

+- simply use this sofware
+- ask questions
+- post issues here, on the GitHub
+- attach your models and screenshots
+- follow discussion in the [Yahoo CalculiX Group](https://groups.yahoo.com/neo/groups/CALCULIX/conversations/topics/15616)

+<br/><br/>

 # TODO

+**Done for the new release**

++ Fixed *boundary line in ccx_dom.inp: added missig NEW|MOD values of parameter OP

++ In the HTML help window line breaks are replaced by spaces, avoiding words to be glued together.

 **Improvements and bugfixes:**

-- Get all mutually exclusive keyword arguments from the manual.
+- Get all keyword arguments from the manual.

 - Better ViewSurfaceWithEdges - implement it manually without EdgeVisibilityOn().